Except it isn’t.” Roger Hicks

 I treat this site as diary of my activity in this area, to remind me how I process and print and what chemicals I use.
 Sometimes the images posted will be successes, sometimes not so successful.
 Some may end up in the wastebasket – what Tim Rudman calls ‘the learning bin’.

-Photographs here may be straightforward silver-gelatin prints from film negatives, others may be toned or alternatively-processed prints made by contact printing pigment-based negatives derived from digital image files*.
+Photographs here may be straightforward silver-gelatin prints from film negatives, others may be toned or alternatively-processed prints made by contact printing ink-jet negatives derived from digital image files*.
 One thing is for sure, each finished image has spent part of its gestation period bathed in chemical solutions.

 Once upon a time, all photography was done this way.